Richard pitches into the eighth, Padres top Pirates 6-2

 The Pirates lost a second straight game after winning eight of their previous nine.

+"I thought probably more than anything, the walk that Eric took (was the difference)," Padres manager Andy Green said.
+"Then we attacked some pitches in, but that guy setting the tone, taking the pitch and getting on base is just as big as hitting the balls right down the line."

-Jordy Mercer, who went 3 for 3, drove in Pittsburgh's first run with a single to center that scored David Freese with one out in the eighth.
+Jordy Mercer, who went 3 for 3, drove in Pittsburgh's first run with a single in the eighth.
 Richard left the game after allowing another single to Elias Diaz before Craig Stammen allowed Sean Rodriguez's double, which made it 4-2.

 With runners at second and third, Jose Osuna struck out and Francisco Cervelli flew out to end the inning.

-Raffy Lopez hit a sacrifice fly, scoring Manuel Margot, before pinch-hitter Cory Spangenberg homered with one out in the ninth to extend the lead to 6-2.
+Raffy Lopez hit a sacrifice fly before pinch-hitter Cory Spangenberg homered with one out in the ninth to extend the lead to 6-2.

+"The game's not over until it's over," Spangenberg said.
+"Just getting one run across in late innings is always big."

 ROSTER MOVES